-St. Mary's School Swan Hill creates records relevant to any child safety complaints, disclosures or breaches of the Child Safety Code of Conduct and maintains and disposes of those records in accordance with security and privacy requirements and https://prov.vic.gov.au/sites/default/files/files/documents/1906v1.0.pdfthe DOBCEL Recordkeeping Policy (Including minimum retention periods).
-[Insert School] complies with legal obligations that relate to managing the risk of child abuse under the Children, Youth and Families Act 2005 (Vic.), the Crimes Act

-1958 (Vic.), the Child Wellbeing and Safety Act 2005 (Vic.) and the recommendations of the Betrayal of Trust report.
+St Mary's Primary School Swan Hill creates records relevant to any child safety complaints, disclosures or breaches of the Child Safety Code of Conduct and maintains and disposes of those records in accordance with security and privacy requirements of the Public Record Office Victoria and the DOBCEL Recordkeeping Policy (Including minimum retention periods).
+St Mary's Primary School Swan Hill complies with legal obligations that relate to managing the risk of child abuse under the Children, Youth and Families Act 2005 (Vic.), the Crimes Act 1958 (Vic.), the Child Wellbeing and Safety Act 2005 (Vic.) and the recommendations of the Betrayal of Trust report.